How to pick the right weight loss program?

 What differs significantly between programs is the guidance and tools provided for keeping the weight off.
 As you’ll read below, if your goal is to keep the weight off, you need to be sure and pick a program that shares that goal.

-The same holds true with physical activity as with reducing calories, the one that works best has little to do with the type and much more to do with which one you will do consistently.
+The same holds true with physical activity as with reducing calories, the activity that works best has little to do with the type and much more to do with which one you will do consistently.
 Walk, run, bike, bowl, ski – you pick.

 The ratio of caloric reduction to activity to your current size is what determines your rate of weight loss.